sickozell/SickoCV/README.md

 Mode switch allows to select if sample playback starts with a trigger or until a gate is high.

 When in Trig Mode the Trig-Mode switch has 3 options:
-**SS (Start/Stop)** A trigger starts attack stage from CueStart postition, another trigger sets playback to release stage and at the end sample position is reset to cue start
+- **SS (Start/Stop)** A trigger starts attack stage from CueStart postition, another trigger sets playback to release stage and at the end sample position is reset to cue start
-**S (Start only)** A trigger starts attack stage from CueStart position, another trigger has no effects
+- **S (Start only)** A trigger starts attack stage from CueStart position, another trigger has no effects
-**PP (Play/Pause)** A trigger starts attack stage from curent sample position, another trigger goes to release stage
+- **PP (Play/Pause)** A trigger starts attack stage from curent sample position, another trigger goes to release stage

 In any Trig-Mode a trigger on STOP input sets the playback to release stage and reset sample position to Cue Start

-Cue Start/End knobs are used to set the start of the Attack and the Release stage if before no stop triggers occur before.
+Cue Start/End knobs are used to set the start of the Attack and the Release stage.

-When Loop button is switched on, Loop Start/end knobs become active and affect playback with expected behavior.
+When Loop button is switched on, playback restarts from Loop Start when Loop End is reached.

+REV button changes the playback direction.

+PNG button enables PingPong mode:
+- in TRIG mode, when loop is enabled, it automatically switches the REV button when Loop Start/End is reached and inverts playback direction.
+- in GATE mode, it automatically switches the REV button when Loop Start/End is reached when loop is enabled, or when Cue Start/End is reached, and playback direction is inverted.

 The envelope generator knobs can be external modulated with attenuverters.